 3 Commercial section in the South.

 The starting point for policy is in our view the Hans Town Conservation Area Proposals Statement (January 2000) which states at page 46 “Sloane Square branches off southwards from Knightsbridge in a long uninterrupted vista line towards Sloane Square.
 The most characteristic visual element of the street is the long expanse of the mature gardens of Cadogan Place on its east side.
 In addition, the sense of openness of the street is established by the generous pavement and road widths.”

-There is a proposal to widen the pavements still further (and therefore narrow the carriageway) in the central section, but we do not think there is any need for this.
-The pavements are wide enough for the pedestrian traffic in that section, which is limited because there are no shops in this section and there are buildings on the west side only.
-Many people travel from the northern section to the southern section and vice versa by bus.
+There is a proposal to widen the pavements still further (and therefore narrow the carriageway) but we do not think there is any need for this.
+We would be opposed to any widening of the pavement on either side of the street at any point in its length.
+The pavements are wide enough for the pedestrian traffic in the central section, which is limited because there are no shops in this section and there are buildings on the west side only.
+Most people travel from the northern section to the southern section and vice versa by bus.